 How Sapphire HR can help

-We are proud to have partnered with NBSL to support businesses in Northumberland, Newcastle and North Tyneside through the IWS programme.
+We are proud to have partnered with NBSL to support businesses in Northumberland, Newcastle and North Tyneside through the BPM Programme.

 From HR diagnostics to offering support with recruitment and selection, performance management, employee relations, training and development, and compliance, we are committed to making HR support accessible, so that businesses can build a high performing, engaged, and resilient workforce.

-If you’re interested in joining the IWS programme and tapping into our HR expertise, contact us today and see how we can help you achieve your people management goals.
+If you’re interested in joining the BPM Programme and tapping into our HR expertise, contact us today and see how we can help you achieve your people management goals.

 Here to Help, Not Replace Experts: